 With respect to our Toptracer and Swing Suite operations, we enter into non-cancelable license agreements that provide the customer the right to use a distinct bundle of highly interrelated Company-owned software and hardware products for a specified period, generally ranging from three to five years.
 We perform an assessment of the lease classification upon commencement of the agreement, which generally results in the license agreements being classified as sales-type leases.
 If the assessment does not result in a sales-type lease classification, the lease will be classified as an operating lease.
-Upon commencement of these sales-type leases, revenue is recognized for the software and hardware as a single component, and a leasing receivable is recorded consisting of the present value of payments over the non-cancelable term.
-Interest income on the leasing receivable is recognized over the term of the lease.
-We manage our risk on our sales-type leases through the pricing and terms of the leases.
-Any equipment returned to us as a result of a lease cancellation may be leased or sold to other customers, therefore risk associated with our sales-type leases is considered minimal.
+Upon commencement of sales-type leases, revenue for the software and hardware is recognized as a single component, and a leasing receivable is recorded at the present value of payments over the non-cancelable term, with interest income recognized over the lease term.
+We manage risk on our sales-type leases through pricing and terms, and any equipment returned due to lease cancellations can be leased or sold to other customers, therefore the risk associated with these leases is considered minimal.